EctoGearsBuilders/Ghostbusters-Multitool-System/README.md

 Here's is where Ectogears guides, 3D files , firmware are located.
 The idea of the Multitool system is individually controlled parts.
 Where you can just make a part to add to the existing system.

-##  Standalone Hybrid Modular Interface Device
+##  Convert Hybrid Modular Interface Device

 This is the simplest version of the HMI device.
-I have sold out multiple universal units but it seems its far too complicated to rewire.
+I have sold out multiple universal units but it seems its far too complicated to rewire a few wires.
 So you can get the latest firmware of this with a minor buzzing issue fix .
 Simply flash it to convert to standalone version.

 ##  Piggyback Multitool System